 If you’re interested in detoxing from marijuana, you might be worried about THC withdrawal and its effects on you.
-Like many other addictive substances, even those like coffee or sugar, long-term use can increase the risk of more intense THC withdrawal symptoms.
-As a chronic user, you may have to deal with some symptoms for a period of time before your system is truly free of cannabis.
+Like many other addictive substances, which include even everyday staples like coffee or sugar, long-term use of any substance can lead to extended withdrawal.
+With THC withdrawal, especially when it’s being done after consistent THC use, you may have an increased risk of more intense THC withdrawal symptoms.
+As a chronic user, you may have to deal with various symptoms for a while before your system is truly free of cannabis.

 Common THC Withdrawal Symptoms

 Symptoms can vary from person to person, and how regularly you use THC or cannabis can also be a determining factor.
 A person who only smokes once or twice a week will only have mild symptoms when compared to someone who uses cannabis every day.
 Some of the most common psychological withdrawal symptoms you might experience include:

 In addition to psychological THC withdrawal concerns, you also have to consider the physical aspect of withdrawal.
 You might expect to experience the following:

 - Appetite Loss

 Many, if not all, THC users only report these symptoms during the initial stage of THC withdrawal, and symptoms can be easily managed with the right lifestyle and diet.
 You can expect symptoms to vanish after a month but should expect it to be a bit longer if you have been a regular THC user for a long time.
 You may also crave THC initially, but this can subside once you are a few days into your detoxification process.

 If you notice THC withdrawal symptoms that aren’t mentioned, it can be a good idea to consult a medical professional who can help put any concerns to rest.
 If you’re interested in learning about how long it may take for you to detox completely from THC, try out our calculator to find out.